 Blogging on your own website can be necessary to build exposure and gain backlinks if that is your niche.
-Websites like Mashable, TechCrunch were established through tirelessly posting at an abnormal rate of 8-16 posts daily.
+Websites like Mashable and TechCrunch were established through tirelessly posting at an abnormal rate of 8-16 posts daily.

-What I am saying is that there is a easy way and a hard way.
+What I am saying is that there is an easy way and a hard way.

 Guest blogging is a great way to gain exposure.
 But if you blog about the latest Android stuff, then you need content on your website to link to.
-Otherwise, you won’t be able to get your SEO game to top notch.
-Marketers like Jeff Bullas, Neil Patel earn crazy amount by mixing both guest posting and writing on their own blogs in their SEO game.
+Otherwise, you won’t be able to get your SEO game to top-notch.
+Marketers like Jeff Bullas, and Neil Patel earn crazy amounts by mixing both guest posting and writing on their own blogs in their SEO game.

 I would say, if you are just starting out, focus on writing top-notch content on your own website.
-These content should preferably be comprehensive like around 4000+ words.
+This content should preferably be comprehensive around 4000+ words.
 The internet is filled with information.
 Every kid with an internet connection can blog, thanks to Google’s free Blogspot platform.

 So, you will hardly be able to make a dent, if you write small, uninspiring content.
 Aim to write 10x better than your competitors.
 Then you got to market it.
 There are several SEO strategies but if you want to gain exposure, then guest posting is the best way.

 Start small.
-Every website with an Alexa rank of less than 1 million are your targets.
+Every website with an Alexa rank of less than 1 million is your target.
 Try to get your post published on several blogs as you slowly scale up.